tonyelhabr/bdb2021/README.md

 Julio Jones happens to be the one targeted the most when involved in a pick route combination.
 Anecdotally, one can make sense of this.
 Jones is known as one of the top receivers in the game, having a pretty diverse route tree.
-2018 was his personal second best season in terms of yards received and receptions.
+2018 was his personal second-best season in terms of yards received and receptions.

 ![](https://github.com/tonyelhabr/bdb2021/raw/master/inst/viz_picks_by_receiver_target.png)